katleyq/biodiversity-assessment-arizona/README.md

 1. **Phoenix Subdivision boundaries**: The original boundary data was retrieved from the US Census Bureau's 2020 Tiger / Line Shapefiles dataset.
 This dataset contains counties and subdivision boundaries from the US Census Bureau.
 It was subsetted for Phoenix and cleaned using `notebooks/phoenix-shapefile.ipynb`.
 (Original Source: [2020 Tiger/Line shapefiles](https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2020&layergroup=County+Subdivisions))

 2. **Biodiversity Intactness Index (BII) Dataset**: This data was retrieved from the Microsoft Planetary Computer Data Catalogue.
-This dataset contains Biodiversity Intactness Index data from a model developed by Gassert et al in their project titled, "Global 100m Projections of Biodiversity Intactness for the years 2017-2020Global 100m Projections of Biodiversity Intactness for the years 2017-2020".
+This dataset contains Biodiversity Intactness Index data from a model developed by Gassert, Mazzarello, & Hyde (2022).
 (Original Source:  [Microsoft Planetary Computer Data Catalogue](https://planetarycomputer.microsoft.com/dataset/io-biodiversity))

 To access the data used in this repository, you can download the data folder from this link: https://drive.google.com/drive/folders/10OI35VwtgBZTdSjY6668Joyu5mRAEB6_?usp=sharing